LAMcGuinness/Milestone2-/README.md

 script.js:26 Uncaught TypeError: Cannot read property 'addEventListener' of null Solution : Put code inside window.onload

+- Unable to style search bar.
+Solution: Styled in DevTools copied and pasted from there and noted id and class to save it as in style.css

+### Business Scope
+* Want to user to have a pleasurable experience on the page.
+    - site is simple to use. with navigation buttons at the top and a cocktail call to action button on the landing page.
+From there user is directed to cocktail page where directions and searchbar are clearly visable to the user.
+* Want the user to easily navigate around the page
+* Enjoy learning how to make random new cocktails
+* If user can do all of these things.
+Return to the page ofter to learn new cocktail recipies
+* Want the user to share the site with friends and increase ammount of people using the site.

 ### User Stories
 #### First time user